ibm-cloud-docs/codeengine/deploy.md

 Deploy an application that uses an image in a container registry by using the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

-{{site.data.keyword.codeengineshort}} can automatically pull images from a {{site.data.keyword.registryshort}} namespaces in your account.
+{{site.data.keyword.codeengineshort}} can automatically pull images from a {{site.data.keyword.registryshort}} namespace in your account.
 To pull images from a different {{site.data.keyword.registryshort}} account or from a private DockerHub account, see [Deploy application workloads from images in a private repository](#deploy-app-private-console).

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Start creating** from **Run a container image**.